unfoldingWord/word-aligner-rcl/README.md

 # word-aligner-rcl

-[word-aligner-rcl](https://github.com/unfoldingWord/word-aligner-rcl).  word-aligner-rcl contains two react components: `SuggestingWordAligner` and `WordAligner`.
+[word-aligner-rcl](https://github.com/unfoldingWord/word-aligner-rcl).  word-aligner-rcl contains three react components: `WordAlignmentTool`, `SuggestingWordAligner` and `WordAligner`.
 UI components for aligning words in a verse.
 See https://github.com/unfoldingWord-box3/enhanced-word-aligner-rcl for a more detailed example of using `SuggestingWordAligner` with alignment suggestions.

+**To test comparisons of the three react components:** see section `Local Testing using StyleGuidist` at the bottom of this document.

+## Usage Difference WordAlignmentTool over WordAligner

+`WordAlignmentTool` adds more components than just the `WordAligner`

+- It has a selector column on the left to select verses
+- It has Scripture panes at the top to show the verse in other bibles
+- it has action buttons at the bottom for alignment reset and saving alignment changes

 ## Usage Difference SuggestingWordAligner over WordAligner